roryp/vogella/docs/language/1-Java.md

 ### 5.6.
 Functional interfaces

 All interfaces that have only one method are called *functional interfaces*.
 Functional interfaces have the advantage that they can be used together with *lambda expressions*.
-See [Lambdas](#20.
-Lambdas) to learn more about lambdas, e.g., the type of lambdas is a functional interface.
+See the section *Lambdas *to learn more about lambdas, e.g., the type of lambdas is a functional interface.

 The Java compiler automatically identifies functional interfaces.
 The only requirement is that they have only one abstract method.
 However, is possible to capture the design intent with a `@FunctionalInterface` annotation.